aklajnert/pytest-subprocess/docs/contents.rst

             assert subprocess.check_call("test") == 0
             assert subprocess.check_call("test") == 0

-        # the command was called 2 times, so one occurrence left, but since the
+        # command was called 2 times, so one occurrence left, but since the
         # context manager has been left, it is not registered anymore
         with pytest.raises(pytest_subprocess.ProcessNotRegisteredError):
             subprocess.check_call("test")